Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 When designing software systems for scalability, aspects including load balancing, distributed computing, horizontal and vertical scaling, caching techniques, and data partitioning are frequently taken into account.
 Choosing suitable technologies and architectural patterns, weighing the trade-offs between these variables, and creating systems that can withstand growing loads without sacrificing availability and performance are all part of my experience.

-2. Can you elaborate on the role of a software architect throughout the software development lifecycle?
+2. What is the role of a software architect throughout the software development lifecycle?

 Ans: